IMBER was very pleased that the following guest speakers delivered a keynote address during the IMBER Future Oceans Conference.

 Anthropogenic impacts on biogeochemical processes and ecosystems in continental margins: Lessons learned from cases around the globe and future perspective

-Kon-Kee Liu (commonly known as KK), is a professor at the Institute of Hydrological and Oceanic Sciences, National Central University in Taiwan.
+Kon-Kee Liu (commonly known as KK), is a professor at the Institute of Hydrological and Oceanic Sciences, National Central University in Taiwan, China.
 His current research focus is to explore biogeochemical cycles in continental margins using observational and modelling approaches.
 He organized large field campaigns under the Kuroshio Edge Exchange Processes (KEEP) project and the South-East Asian Time-series Study (SEATS) exploring biogeochemistry in the East and South China Seas, respectively.
 He is currently co-Chair of the IMBER – LOICZ Continental Margins Working Group and contributes to planning of the Future Earth Initiative for global environmental change research.

 Foodweb and biogeochemistry in a changing marine environment